aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mbox-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MBOX to WORDML</h2>

+The MBOX file format is used to store emails in a single file.
+It is a widely used format for storing emails, but it is not supported by Microsoft Word.
+Therefore, if a Python developer wants to view the emails stored in an MBOX file in a Word document, they need to convert the MBOX file to the WORDML format.

-For a Python developer, who is trying to add a MBOX to WORDML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word WORDML format.
+<h2>How Aspose.Total Helps for MBOX to WORDML Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help automate the conversion process from MBOX to WORDML.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which are both part of the Aspose.Total for Python via .NET package.
+The conversion process is a two-step process.
+Firstly, the emails stored in the MBOX file are loaded and rendered into HTML using Aspose.Email for Python via .NET.
+Secondly, the HTML is loaded using Aspose.Words for Python via .NET and saved into the respective WORDML format.
+This makes the conversion process easy and efficient for Python developers.

 {{% /blocks/products/pf/feature-page-summary %}}